DIDSR/DIDSR-TiGER/Segmentation/README.md

 Loading TC images, masks:

-The function "extract_tc_data.py" loads the TC images and masks form the local disk where the TIGER data is dowanloaded to.
+The function "extract_tc_data.py" loads the TC images and masks.
 Here you can see one example of TC ROI and the corresponding mask (mask values are relabled to 0,1,2):

 ![image](https://user-images.githubusercontent.com/68286434/181014877-25820a36-ecc7-4a2c-be6a-bf73994d470f.png)

 Loading JB images, masks:

-The function "extract_jb_data.py" loads the JB images and masks form the local disk where the TIGER data is dowanloaded to.
+The function "extract_jb_data.py" loads the JB images and masks.
 Here you can see one example of JB ROI and the corresponding mask (mask values are relabled to 0,1,2):

 ![image](https://user-images.githubusercontent.com/68286434/181014921-c9c09afb-bd66-4140-a465-3b9eaf2fd41f.png)